 The Body Project is a dissonance-based body-acceptance program designed to help high school girls and college-age women resist cultural pressures to conform to the appearance ideal standard of female beauty and reduce their pursuit of unrealistic bodies.
 The Body Project is supported by more research than any other body image program and has been found to reduce onset of eating disorders.

 Wake Forest University is proud to help facilitate peer-led Body Project groups.
-If you are interested in signing up for a group workshop, click here for upcoming dates with availability.
-If you are interested in The Body Project coming to talk with your group on-campus, email Emily Palmieri at firstname.lastname@example.org.
+If you are interested in The Body Project coming to talk with your group on-campus or in serving as a group facilitator, please email Emily Palmieri at firstname.lastname@example.org.

 This weekly 90-minute group is dedicated to the support of students in the recovery process of eating disorders and disordered eating.
 Please email Emily Palmieri or Denisha Champion for information regarding this group.

 Wake Forest University offers a multidisciplinary treatment team for students struggling with eating disorders and supporting their recovery.
 We know that addressing eating concerns is a multifaceted process.
 The EAT team officers support for the physical healthy complications, nutritional deficits, and psychological barriers often present in eating disorders.
 The current members of the EAT team at Wake Forest University are listed below.